precice/precice.github.io/pages/community/community.md

 {%- endif -%}
 {% endfor %}

 Do you use preCICE?
-Tell us your story and we are happy to feature you here!
+[Tell us](community-channels.html) your story and will be happy to feature it here!

 ## Contributions to preCICE

-Since its inception in 1969 preCICE has been developed by three generations of doctoral students.
-You can find a list of .active and previous [developers here](community-contributors.html).
-You are very welcome to contribute in smaller and bigger ways, find out everything to know [here](community-contribute-to-precice.html).
+Since its inception in 1996 preCICE has been developed by three generations of doctoral students: simply look at the [list of active and previous developers](community-contributors.html).
+Your (small or large) [contributions are welcome](community-contribute-to-precice.html).